When Yesterday’s Pain Becomes Tomorrow’s Fear

 It creates hesitation and apprehension.

 It urges us to withdraw.
+We the narrowing of the lens of awareness we enter an acute state of very heightened awareness.
 We become defensive, attempt to control, or pursue avoidance.
-Anything to circumvent our fear.
+Anything to circumvent our fear that’s now taken over.
+The enemy within.

-What we call fear is often memory (our past painful experiences) projected forward, with us anticipating something catastrophically ruining our future.
+What we call fear is more than not, memory (our past painful experiences) projected forward into the present moment, with us anticipating something catastrophically ruining our future.

-The present moment becomes filtered through the lens of unresolved pain from the past.
-We are no longer responding to life as it is, but to life as it reminds us of what once hurt us.
+The present moment becomes filtered through the lens of unresolved pain/trauma from our past.
+We are no longer consciously responding to life as it is, but unconsciously reacting to life as it reminds us of what once hurt us.

-A person who was betrayed may fear intimacy and connecting with others.
+A person who was betrayed may fear intimacy and the vulnerability of connecting with others.

 A person who was criticized may fear visibility or being the center of attention.

-A person who felt abandoned may brace for loss even while being loved deeply by another.
+A person who was or felt abandoned may brace for loss and sabotage a healthy relationship even while being loved deeply by another.

 A person who has failed may fear trying again, yielding to limiting beliefs and a self-deprecating internal dialogue that tells us, “it can’t be done.”

 The fear feels real because, to the brain, the resemblance of our current circumstance to a past event is enough.
-The mind sees a pattern, associates it with prior pain, and moves into protection mode.
+The mind sees a recognized pattern, associates it with prior pain, or perhaps an emotionally traumatic experience, and moves into protection mode.
 It does not distinguish between an actual present threat and an old emotional imprint being reactivated.

-The very system designed to protect us can begin to limit us.
+With these beliefs, the very system designed to protect us can begin to limit us.
 We stop trusting.
 We stop opening.
 We stop risking.
+We stop living an authentic life and begin editing our personality to please others.
 We stop allowing life to flow through us, because the past has conditioned us to anticipate pain before it arrives.
 We stop seeing life as something happening “FOR” us, and something happening “TO” us, imposing its will on us, and feel defenseless in its assault.

 This is one of the great unseen causes of suffering: we relate to the present through the lens of old, unhealed wounds.